v47-io/tmdb-api-client-quarkus/README.md

 ## Features

-This library makes it possible to use the `TMDb API Client` in Quarkus and also does all the required legwork to make it native compatible, so you can safely use it in your native Quarkus applications.
+This library makes it possible to use the `TMDB API Client` in Quarkus and also does all the required legwork to make it native compatible, so you can safely use it in your native Quarkus applications.